 Contrary to popular belief, registered plans aren’t just for saving for retirement.
 There’s a wide range of saving solutions that provide many options depending on your projects and goals.

 What is an RRSP?
 The registered retirement savings plan (RRSP) allows you to invest up to 18% of your annual income tax-free from the previous year.
 The total amount cannot exceed a set yearly limit, however.
-The maximum you can contribute to your RRSP in 2020 is $27,230 and $29,210 in 2021.
 You have the right to carry forward unused contributions for future use (in anticipation of a large cash inflow OR to limit the tax impact of a large bonus paid in a specific year).
-As you can tell by its name, an RRSP is a plan that allows you to invest money so you can.
+As you can tell by its name, an RRSP is a plan that allows you to invest money so you can build and grow capital that is sheltered from tax.
 However, you could also use the money for a down payment for the purchase of a first home, or if you want to go back to school.
-This year, the deadline to contribute to your RRSP is March 1, 2021. build and grow capital that is sheltered from tax.
-However, you could also use the money for a down payment for the purchase of a first home, or if you want to go back to school.
-This year, the deadline to contribute to your RRSP is March 1, 2021.

 The registered retirement income fund (RRIF) is an extension of the RRSP.
 You will have to convert your RRSP into an RRIF or an annuity when you reach the age of 71, on or before December 31 of that year..
 This allows you to keep your money sheltered from tax.
 With a good RRIF withdrawal strategy, you will increase your chances of making withdrawals without paying too much tax.

 What is a TFSA?
 The tax-free savings account (TFSA), like the RRSP, offers the benefit of saving money tax-free.
 But they’re different from RRSPs.
 Unlike the latter, the amount deposited isn’t deducted from your taxable income.
 However, you can withdraw from your TFSA at any time, and you won’t pay tax on the money you withdraw.
 Same as RRSPs, TFSAs also have a contribution limit.
-The maximum is $6,000 in 2020 and remains the same in 2021.
 You can also carry over any unused contribution room.
 TFSAs can help you save for your retirement or for any other short-term goals, like a vacation or a trip.

 The registered education savings plan (RESP) allows you to save tax-free for a child’s post-secondary education.
 You can open an RESP for a child whether you’re their parent, their legal guardian, a grandparent or a friend.
 The main benefit is that your contributions are enhanced by grants offered by the federal and provincial government..
 These grants are calculated based on your contributions and the annual family or individual salary, depending on the child's family situation.